27 Meal Planning Tips That Will Make Your Life Easier

 Make Friends With Your Freezer

 It’s great for storing leftovers you don’t want to eat right away and for conserving ingredients you’ve prepped but aren’t ready to use yet.
 If you make a big batch of soup or stew, freeze one or two individual portions in baggies; you can turn them into an easy supper at a moment’s notice.
 Mark each item with a date and use it within six months.
+These easy freezer meals are a good place to start.

-Don’t Be Afraid to Improvise.
+Don’t Be Afraid to Improvise

 Stock your kitchen with items you can throw together for a super quick meal when you need one and the fridge is empty: pre-made pizza dough, dried pasta, canned tomatoes, frozen veggies, canned beans, canned tuna, whole grains and good-quality olive oil.
 Here’s what to make for dinner when your fridge is bare.